GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ### Introduction

-Deploy a dedicated server to your Agones cluster and demonstrate its functionality.
+Deploy a 'Dedicated Gaming Server' to your Agones cluster and demonstrate its functionality.

 ### Description